Senate Bill 132 FAQs

 Transgender and cisgender people are currently being housed together and will continue to be housed together when appropriate.
 Housing decisions are always made on a case-by-case basis, using screening criteria and taking into consideration all case factors.

 Yes, like any other housing decision, an incarcerated person who was previously approved for housing based on gender identity can have that approval rescinded if staff believe management or security concerns require a different housing placement.
 Any recommendation to rescind an approval for housing based on gender identity is reviewed by a classification committee.
+A decision by the classification committee can be appealed by the incarcerated person.
+If grieved, it will be referred to the Departmental Review Board for a final decision regarding housing in a male or female institution.

 After an incarcerated person has been assigned permanent housing at an institution consistent with their gender identity, they may find this change is not what they expected or is creating other concerns for them.
 If that person no longer wants to be housed based on their gender identity, they will submit their request according to policy and their case will be reviewed by a classification committee.